fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Plan.md

 # Fleet MDM plan

-This proposal aims to document the plan to make Fleet an MDM server for Apple devices (see [MDM Protocol Reference](https://developer.apple.com/business/documentation/MDM-Protocol-Reference.pdf)).
+This proposal aims to document the plan to make Fleet an MDM server for Apple devices (see the [MDM protocol reference](https://developer.apple.com/business/documentation/MDM-Protocol-Reference.pdf)).

 ## MVP requirements